radareorg/radare.org/gsoc/2019/ideas.md

 Medium

 ### Benefits for the student
-The student will improve his familiarity with reverse engineering for various architectures and platforms, along with the improving the efficiency.
+The student will improve familiarity with reverse engineering for various architectures and platforms, along with the improving the efficiency of radare2.

 ### Benefits for the project
 Huge benefits for end users in UX and better support for extension.